HaomingChen1998/Portfolio-Project/Learning Note/Python Quick Help/README.md

 How others can collaborate me:
 1. Go to github -> next to profile icon, click on inbox icon.
 2. Accept the invite.
-3. Then I can download as zip -> unzip -> open that folder using VSCODE.
+3. Then I can download as zip -> unzip -> open that folder using VSCode.
 Alternatively you can clone.